arvigeus/AZ-204/Questions/App Service.md

 Question: What action is required if you initiate a storage failover when the storage account is mounted to the app?

-- [x] The app must be restarted or the storage mount must be removed and readded.
+- [x] The app must be restarted or the storage must be remounted.
 - [ ] `WEBSITES_ENABLE_APP_SERVICE_STORAGE` must be set to `false`.
 - [ ] No action is required.
 The app will automatically reconnect to the storage mount.

-Answer: The app must be restarted or the storage mount must be removed and readded.
+Answer: Storage failover requires app restart or remounting of Azure Storage.

 ---